 Snowflake aims to teach attendees important life skills, such as decision-making, problem solving, communication, and drug refusal techniques in the coolest and most interactive ways possible.
 Evanston’s Snowflake event engages middle school, high school, and Northwestern University students, as well as adults from the community, in order to create a fun and meaningful experience for all involved.
 As part of our planning process, we convene a group of middle school students who serve as the advisory planning group.
 These students decide the event’s annual theme, select small group activities that reflect the theme, and design the event’s t-shirt.

 PEER Services would like to thank those who have supported the Snowflake event in Evanston.
 Without their support, this event would not be possible.
-Supporters include Evanston/Skokie School District 65, the Evanston Substance Abuse Prevention Coalition, Trader Joe’s, Jewel Osco, Sam’s Club, Gigio’s Pizzeria, and individual donors.
+Supporters include Evanston/Skokie School District 65, the Evanston Substance Abuse Prevention Coalition, North End Mother’s Club, Trader Joe’s, Jewel Osco, Sam’s Club, Gigio’s Pizzeria, and individual donors.

 To find out more Snowflake, please call